Porges/ways-to-play/src/games/pigeon-lottery/index.md

 -->

-That same year, the “Chinese Pak-Cup-Pew Trading Company” made a donation of £100 towards the hospital in Melbourne.[@PakCupPewHospital]
+There were perhaps attempts by the banks to make themselves publicly acceptable, as in 1874 the “Chinese Pak-Cup-Pew Trading Company” made a donation of £100 towards the hospital in Melbourne.[@PakCupPewHospital]

-In 1876 it was reported that there were 25 agents operating between Swanston and Russell streets.[@InAChineseLotteryShop p.
+In any case, despite suppression, the game became very popular in Melbourne: in 1876 it was reported that there were 25 agents operating in the area between Swanston and Russell streets.[@InAChineseLotteryShop p.
 7]

 By 1877 the inequality between the prosecution of Chinese and European games was noted in the papers: